 One of the greatest benefits that settlement agreements provide – a benefit touted by Citizens in the Insurance Journal report – is that it provides homeowners with the funds necessary to make certain repairs more quickly than litigation.
 Even if the settlement amount provided does not fully cover all damage caused to the home, a settlement award of a sufficient amount can enable the homeowner to begin making repairs that can help prevent further damage from occurring to the house.
 The option of effecting quick repairs as opposed to waiting months or longer for a payment from the insurance company can make some homeowners feel more “in control” and happier with the outcome.

 It is important to note, however, that settlements have certain drawbacks as well.
 Most notably, a settlement may not fully compensate the homeowner and may prevent the homeowner from seeking additional compensation if the actual costs of repair exceed the amount of the settlement.
-Thus, a homeowner who accepts a settlement for $10,000 may find that the actual costs of repair are $25,000; the additional $15,000 typically will be paid by the insured.
-A settlement agreement can also severely restrict your legal rights.
+Thus, a homeowner who accepts a settlement for $10,000 may find that the actual costs of repair are $25,000; the additional $15,000 typically will be paid by the homeowner.

 What a Homeowner Should Do If Offered a Settlement